Harees: Zanzibari

 In Zanzibar, the dish is called boko boko and may be cooked with lamb, beef, or chicken.
+This same dish is also served across Tanzania and Kenya.

 Ethiopia

-Hareesa or Harees is a popular dish mainly in the Oromo region.
-It is cooked with lamb or beef and topped with dhadhaa/kibbeh and served on Eid or special occasions such as the birth of a baby.
+Hareesa, or harees, is a popular dish mainly in the Harari region.
+It is cooked with lamb or beef and served on Eid or special occasions such as the birth of a baby.

+Emirati Cuisine

+Harees is a traditional Emirati dish made from wheat, meat (usually chicken or lamb), and a pinch of salt.
+The wheat is soaked overnight, then cooked with meat until it reaches a smooth, porridge-like consistency.
+This hearty dish is particularly popular during Ramadan and festive occasions.
+It is often garnished with ghee for added flavor.
+Harees is a staple in Emirati households and showcases the simplicity and richness of Emirati culinary traditions.